Anthonykh01/Game-of-life-anthony-khoury-tdn1/README.md

 1. Clone the repository to your local machine: git clone <repository-url>
 2. Navigate to the cloned directory.
-3. Run the script using Python:python script_name.py
+3. Run the script using Python:python script_name.py or you can simply open it in VScode or something similar and press run

 Replace `<repository-url>` with the actual URL of your Git repository and `script_name.py` with the actual name of your Python script.